awsdocs/aws-dms-user-guide/doc_source/CHAP_Troubleshooting.md

 ### Characters replaced with question mark<a name="CHAP_Troubleshooting.MySQL.CharacterReplacement"></a>

 The most common situation that causes this issue is when the source endpoint characters have been encoded by a character set that AWS DMS doesn't support\.
-For example, AWS DMS engine versions prior to version 3\.1\.1 didn't support the UTF8MB4 character set\.

 ### "Bad event" log entries<a name="CHAP_Troubleshooting.MySQL.BadEvent"></a>